uigleki/toolkit/abandoned.md

 - Treesitter may freeze during compilation
 - If you want to use it, use LazyVim plugin to save unnecessary configuration time

-## Nushell
+### Nushell

 vs fish

 - No ghost text suggestions for commands
 - Focuses on structured output while neglecting basic shell interactions

-## Skim
+### Skim

 vs fzf

-- Noticeably slower with large datasets
+- Performs worse than fzf in all benchmarks
-- Higher memory consumption
+- Core design less optimized than fzf
-- Less optimized implementation
+- Author acknowledges issues but abandoned improvements

-## Zellij
+### Zellij

 vs tmux